 Employment Outlook and Salary Info

-While the BLS doesn't report employment outlook and salary statistics specifically for private school teachers, it does project a 12% increase in job prospects for elementary school teachers (except those teaching special education) in both public and private school settings through the 2012-2022 decade.
-The best employment opportunities were expected to be in the Southern and Western regions of the country.
-As of May 2013, these teachers earned median annual salaries of $53,590.
+While the BLS doesn't report employment outlook and salary statistics specifically for private school teachers, it does project a 3% increase in job prospects for elementary school teachers (except those teaching special education) in both public and private school settings through the 2018-2028 decade.
+The best employment opportunities were expected to be in urban and rural school districts, rather than suburban.
+As of May 2018, these teachers earned a median annual salary of $58,230.